Yardbarker

 Where Fubo Loses

-Where DIRECTV STREAM Wins
+Where DIRECTV Wins

-With DIRECTV STREAM you'll still get access to unlimited DVR cloud storage with no total recording cap.
+With DIRECTV you'll still get access to unlimited DVR cloud storage with no total recording cap.
 Those recordings you make will remain available for up to 9 months.
 Plus, you can schedule and record as many shows as you want at the same time until you use up all of your storage hours, which is actually a huge perk.
 You can practically develop your own on-demand content with this perk.
 DIRECTV also has this neat feature where they'll give you a 7-day expiration ping before recordings are finally deleted.

-Where DIRECTV STREAM Loses
+Where DIRECTV Loses

 As a subscriber, you can only store up to 30 episodes per individual TV series, which mildly limits your personal on-demand content library hack.
-When the time comes, the oldest episodes recorded in your DIRECTV STREAM DVR are automatically deleted when new ones are added.
+When the time comes, the oldest episodes recorded in your DIRECTV DVR are automatically deleted when new ones are added.
 You also won't get extended replay features to view recently aired content — you'll need recordings to do that.

-Fubo vs. DIRECTV STREAM personalization and user experience
+Fubo vs. DIRECTV personalization and user experience

 Where Fubo wins